Gammaretrovirus: Structure

-Gammaretrovirus is a spherical, enveloped virion ranging from 80–100 nm in diameter.
+Gammaretrovirus is a spherical, enveloped virion ranging from 80 to 100 nm in diameter.
 It contains a nucleocapsid, reverse-transcriptase, integrase, capsid, protease, envelope and surface units.
 The nucleocapsid is a nucleic acid protein assembly within the virus particle, it is a substructure of the virion.
 Reverse-transcriptase is the enzyme responsible for the transformation of RNA to DNA during the virion replication cycle.
 Integrase works with reverse transcriptase to convert RNA to DNA.
 The capsid is a protein shell that surrounds the genome of a virus particle, its main functions are to protect and deliver the genome to the host cell.
 The viral envelope is the membrane that surround the viral capsid, it is a host cell derived lipid bilayer.